Salazar-99/clusty-dusty/README.md

 - MetalLB for loadbalancing
 - Longhorn for Storage Class
 - Artifactory for Helm and Docker repositories
-- Gitea for source code repositories
+- GitLab for source code repositories
 - Jenkins for CI/CD automation
 - Kube-Prometheus-Stack for monitoring